Already know you want to join, and just want a brochure and registration form? Click here.

 with and participate in local agricultural cycles.

-The 2017 summer season begins the week of June 13.
-You can sign up at any time beginning the second last week of the previous season (e.g. for the 2017 season, signups began in mid-October of 2016).
+The 2018 summer season begins June 14.
+You can sign up at any time beginning the second last week of the previous season (e.g. for the 2018 season, signups began in mid-October of 2017).
 We generally do offer pro-rated shares for late-comers, although depending on production there may be a one or two week wait between when you sign up and when we can start providing you with vegetables.
-The full choice model has limited availability.

 Do you know ten others who might want to pick up in your neighbourhood?
 Become a location host, and get a small share free!
 We are looking to add locations in Kitchener, Waterloo, Cambridge and possibly Guelph.
 Or suggest a location within a 30 minute drive of the farm.
 For details see our CSA Locations Host guide (pdf).